 Meanwhile in America, within the DCM-5 diagnostic manual, clinicians are advised to also use the broad term Autism Spectrum Disorder, but with a numerical note of severity, and / or the additions of ‘With or without accompanying intellectual / language impairment,’ dividing the ‘severities’ from 3 to 1. (e.g ‘Autism Spectrum Disorder level 1’ is seemingly akin to an Asperger’s-type diagnosis, under the ‘older’ system).

-To further confuse things, in real terms, there’s seemingly very little diagnostic difference between High Functioning Autism (HFA) and Asperger Syndrome.
-The differentiating factor is whether or not developmental and language delays were seen in infancy, but in all honestly, that’s surely often subjective, based on familial memories?
+To further confuse things, for individuals diagnosed BEFORE the functioing labels were abandoned, there’s seemingly very little diagnostic difference between High Functioning Autism (HFA) and Asperger Syndrome.
+The differentiating factor was whether or not developmental and language delays were seen in infancy, but in all honestly, that’s surely often subjective, based on familial memories?

-In any case, someone already diagnosed with ‘HFA’ doesn’t necessarily accept that they are similar in diagnosis to Asperger’s, and vice versa, perhaps due to how the diagnosing clinician or explained made their diagnosis.
+In any case, someone diagnosed with with the (now outdated) ‘HFA’ doesn’t necessarily accept that they are similar in diagnosis to Asperger’s, and vice versa, perhaps due to how the diagnosing clinician or explained made their diagnosis.

-Another point is the functioning labels, (mild, severe, high functioning, low functioning), which DCM-5 and ICD-11-using clinicians now tend to omit, but that many people still use conversationally (as do, as discussed, some training providers of autism courses / qualifications).
+Another confusing element is the continued use in conversaion of the OLD functioning labels, (mild, severe, high functioning, low functioning), which DCM-5 and ICD-11-using clinicians now omit, but that many people still use conversationally (as do, as discussed, some training providers of autism courses / qualifications).

-All in all, it is an extremely confusing situation – but perhaps with the UK’s recent publishing of the current version of ICD-11, everything may become clearer?
-Forgive us for what is essentially a blog in the style of a rant – but so many people, ourselves included, are frustrated and a little confused!
-Autism may be the most confusingly diagnosed and labelled condition across the entire world!
+All in all, it is an extremely confusing situation – but perhaps with the UK’s recent publishing of the current version of ICD-11, everything will become clearer?

 A little disclaimer – here at Spectra.blog we don’t claim to be experts about Autism Spectrum Conditions / Disorders; the information we post here is based purely on our own exposure and experiences.